adam-ajroudi/LANation-Ideathon-Livestream-transcription/README.md

-# La Nation - YouTube Live Stream Processor
+# 🎬 La Nation - YouTube Live Stream Processor

 A sophisticated AI-powered system that processes YouTube videos, transcribes audio in real-time, detects specific phrases, and analyzes visual content using advanced machine learning APIs.

+**🎓 Minerva University Ideathon Project** - Created for and available to all Minerva students to use, learn from, and build upon.

 ## 🚀 Features